-Bitcoin can compete or even replace gold as an investment or store of value?
+Bitcoin is the first decentralized digital currency.
+It was created in 2009, by an anonymous founder or group of founders... can compete or even replace gold as an investment or store of value?
 That’s a question that needs time to have certainty, but there are already some predictions about it.
 The multinational investment bank JPMorgan Chase sent a newsletter to all its customers the past weekend, making its bet about this.

 According to the report entitled “Flows & Liquidity.
 Bitcoin Competition with Gold”, disclosed by some of the bank customers on social media, Bitcoin might be bearish in short term, but it can compete “more intensely” with gold in the near future, thanks especially to the Millenials.